 A flexible attitude and sense of adventure is always appreciated by the group.
 Guyana is still on the frontier of ecotourism and there may be some adventures!
-Part of the stay is at a remote field camp (Atta), and part is in a local village where casitas are simple but comfortable, with bath.
 We think it's well worth it to explore some of the most fabulous tropical forests on the planet, and we balance that with the lovely Cara Lodge in Georgetown at the start and end of the tour.